mdjmplugin/mobile-dj-manager/readme.txt

 	<li><strong>Bug Fix</strong>: If you had your WordPress Permalink Settings set to the default of <strong>Default</strong> (also referred to as "Ugly") the Client Zone links did not work correctly for Clients when logged in</li>
 	<li><strong>Bug Fix</strong>: In some instances the links within the Client Zone did not work correctly due to a conflict in configuration</li>
 </ul>

+== Upgrade Notice ==
+= 1.2.7.4 =
+Resolves a few bugs which have been around for too long.
+Version 1.3 is pending with new features.